-Wood finishes don’t have to contain chemicals or petroleum products.
-You’ll love this list of natural wood finishes for woodworking projects.
+Wood finishes don’t have to contain chemicals and petroleum products.
+You can use natural-based finishes for woodworking projects instead.

 Wood Finishes: Several Natural Solutions